ADD CONDITION

 Pediatric Use

-If your child is under 2 years old, it's important to consult a doctor before using this medication.
-For children aged 2 years and older, you can give them the lozenge, but make sure they dissolve it slowly in their mouth.
+When using this medication for children aged 2 years and older, you should have them dissolve the lozenge slowly in their mouth.
 They can repeat this every 2 hours as needed or follow your doctor's instructions.
+If your child is under 2 years old, it's important to consult with a doctor before use.

 Geriatric Use

-While there is no specific information about how this medication should be used by older adults, it’s important to approach any new treatment with caution.
-If you or a loved one is an older adult, it’s wise to discuss any potential risks or concerns with your healthcare provider.
+When it comes to using this medication in older adults, there is no specific information available about dosage adjustments, safety concerns, or special precautions.
+This means that if you or a loved one is an older adult, it’s important to consult with a healthcare provider before starting the medication.
 They can help determine the best approach based on individual health needs and any other medications being taken.
+Always prioritize open communication with your healthcare team to ensure safe and effective treatment.

 Renal Impairment